-How to Unlock the Five Senses in Your Writing
+How to Unlock All 5 Senses in Your Writing

 Close your eyes and imagine one of your favorite places: a local coffee shop, the beach, the small bakery in Paris . . . take yourself anywhere.
 Then, take fifteen minutes and practice describing this place while asking the deeper questions—what does each detail really mean to us?

-When you’re done, post your practice in the comments, and be sure to leave feedback for your fellow writers!
+When you’re done, post your practice in the practice box below and be sure to leave feedback for your fellow writers!